 Occasionally you'll see a power plant with a rating in "Specific Power."
 This is kilowatts divided by plant mass.
 In other words it is 1/alpha (though sometimes specific power uses watts instead of kilowatts).

-Radioisotope thermoelectric generators (RTG) are slugs of radioisotopes (usually plutonium-238 in the form of plutonium oxide) that heat up due to nuclear decay, and surrounded by thermocouples to turn the heat into electricity.
+Radioisotope thermoelectric generators (RTG) are slugs of radioisotopes (usually plutonium-238 in the form of plutonium oxide) that heat up due to nuclear decay, and surrounded by thermocouples to turn the heat gradient into electricity (it does NOT turn the heat into electricity, that's why the RTG has heat radiator fins on it.).
 There are engineering reasons that make it impractical to design an individual RTG that produces more than one kilowatt.
 However nothing is stopping you from using several RTGs in your power room.